 Hit

-Players may decide to request more cards from the dealer.
-This option is called “hitting” and it can be repeated as many times as the player needs or until the hand busts.
+Players may request additional cards from the dealer.
+This action is called “hitting,” and it can be repeated as many times as necessary until the player either stands or busts.

 Stand